rubyworks/lemon/README.md

 end
 ```

-A simplistic test case for this class would be written as follows:
+An test case for the class would be written:

 ``` ruby
 Covers 'mylib'